 It has been produced using Photoshop CS2 on a PC.
 Two Easy Ways to Add Texture to Your Photos.
 Gritty cell-phone photos are the new faux-vintage, but we’ve got another way to add filters to just about any photo.

 We’ll teach you two ways to add pattern to your pics.
 A little lace and some sunlight will re-invent your shots with shadows. …While a scanner and crumpled paper will make people want to reach out and touch your photos (mind the fingerprints on the screen!).
 Add Texture to Your Photos p.s.
-Why Texture’s Cool Sometimes you take a photo that just feels like it’s missing something.
-You can even choose a texture that complements the story being told in the photo itself.
-Method 1: Shoot with Fabric as a Filter.
 99 Common Photography Problems (and how to solve them) As well as being one of the most expensive hobbies around, photography is also one of the more technical pastimes you can pursue.